auroranou/civic-fix/README.md

 #Civic Fix
 View the site in action [here](https://frozen-spire-4358.herokuapp.com/home).

-Note: All emails are currently set to be sent to me.
+Note: All emails are currently sent to me.

 ##Technologies Used
 + Ruby 2.1.4